The Domestic RHI Scheme has now ended, but fear not! The new BUS Scheme has been announced. Find out more here

 MCS is the primary way of demonstrating that the installation has been installed competently.
-However DECC have indicated they will recognise other certification schemes that meet standards such as EN45011 or ISO/IEC 17065 and have suitable consumer protection measures in place.
+However, DECC has indicated they will recognise other certification schemes that meet standards such as EN45011 or ISO/IEC 17065 and have suitable consumer protection measures in place.
 Ofgem and MCS are currently working on an online list of products that will be eligible for domestic RHI support.

-Second homes can access domestic RHI support, but must be metered.
+Second homes can access domestic RHI support but these must be metered.
 They will only receive support up to the level of heat ‘deemed’ by the EPC of the property.